dapr/dapr/README.md

 We have a variety of keynotes, podcasts, and presentations available to reference and learn from.

-📺 Visit https://docs.dapr.io/contributing/presentations/ for previous talks and slide decks.
+📺 Visit https://docs.dapr.io/contributing/presentations/ for previous talks and slide decks or our YouTube channel https://www.youtube.com/@DaprDev/videos.

 ### Contributing to Dapr